-LearnAbility sessions are workshops designed to assist students with adjusting to the college academic environment.
-The college learning environment often means studying with different approaches to fit a particular course.
-The more you understand which study strategies work best for you and is best suited for the course, the more likely you will achieve at desired levels.
+- LearnAbility sessions are workshops designed to assist students with adjusting to the college academic environment.
+This environment often means studying with different approaches to fit a particular course.
+The more you understand which study strategies work best for you and is best suited for the course, the more likely you are to achieve at desired levels.

 Reading in College

 Are you reading and finding that you can’t understand or remember the material?
 Learn to increase your understanding and retention of required reading in college.